intel-agency/DotnetAgents/DotnetAgents/docs/ARCHITECTURE_DOCUMENTATION.md

 | **Task Result Storage** | 🟡 Missing | `AgentTask` has no `Result` field |
 | **Real-time Updates** | ❌ Not Started | No SignalR implementation |
 | **Telemetry Data Storage** | 🟡 Mock | Returns hardcoded data |

+Each yellow-row feature already has supporting code.
+The agent loop exposes tool schemas and persists Redis history, so pointing `OpenAiClient` at a real provider is the only missing piece for live completions.
+Similarly, adding the planned columns to `AgentTask` and updating `AgentWorkerService` to save outputs will enable storing and displaying results without touching the execution pipeline.

 ### ❌ Not Implemented